ClearBlade/ClearBlade-Python-SDK/README.md

 Python 2 and 3 are supported, but all examples written here are in Python 2.

+**Note: This SDK is for use with ClearBlade IoT Enterprise and NOT ClearBlade IoT Core.
+The Python SDK for ClearBlade IoT Core can be found here: https://github.com/ClearBlade/python-iot.**

 ## Installation

 ### To install: